varshini1809/Steal-the-Deal-Day/README.md

 8. [Contact Information](#contact-information)

 ## Project Overview
 This project involves the analysis of a sales dataset from a supermarket in 3 cities in Myanmar, covering the period from January to March 2019.
-The purpose of this analysis is to derive insights for an upcoming promotion event called "Super Saver Day".
+The purpose of this analysis is to derive insights for an upcoming promotion event called "Stel the Deal Day".
 The dataset has been imported into an SQL database, and various SQL queries have been used to perform the analysis.

 ## Data Description
 The dataset includes: